-Eight Treasure rice pudding(八寶飯) is a traditional Chinese New Year dessert, very popular in both China and Taiwan.
+Eight Treasure rice pudding(八寶飯) is a traditional Lunar New Year dessert, very popular in both China and Taiwan.
 The name comes from the eight different kinds of dried fruits, such as raisins or candied winter melon, that are considered key ingredients.
 In the Chinese tradition, the number eight is a magical number: when pronounced, the word sounds like another Chinese word (發) which means to be rich or to thrive in business.
 Also, because this dessert is really colorful and pretty, it represents luck and sweetness for the new year.

 Depending on where you are located it might be hard to get a hold of eight different kinds of dried or candied fruit, so this recipe includes five that should be easily found at your local supermarket or Chinese store.
 Consider also using dates, red and green shredded plums, jackfruit, or dried longan pulp.